 Why America's Salt Addiction Will Be Hard to Kick

-Americans love salt.
-And we eat too much of it.
-So much so that the Food and Drug Administration (FDA) is thinking about limiting the amount of sodium in packaged foods.
-But the American palate has become so accustomed to the high levels of sodium and salt added to our meals that the only way to kick the habit may be to wean ourselves off it slowly.
+The American palate has become so accustomed to salt that the only way to kick the habit may be to wean ourselves off it slowly.

 Americans love salt.
 And we eat too much of it.
 So much so that the Food and Drug Administration (FDA) is thinking about limiting the amount of sodium in packaged foods.